NeehalSaleh/imple-TCP-based-client-server-application/README.md

 # imple-TCP-based-client-server-application
-it is a project that develop a simple TCP-based client server application.
+it is a project that develop a simple TCP-based client server application, and we use Java Programming Language. read the pdf for more information about who to installed the environment, etc...